Bigg Boss OTT (Hindi season 3)

-Bigg Boss OTT 3 also known as Bigg Boss: Over-the-Top Season 3, is the third season of the Indian reality digital series Bigg Boss OTT, the spin-off version of Bigg Boss.
+Bigg Boss OTT 3 also known as Bigg Boss: Over-the-Top Season 3, is the third and final season of the Indian reality digital series Bigg Boss OTT, the spin-off version of Bigg Boss.
 It premiered on 21 June 2024 on JioCinema Premium.
 Anil Kapoor hosted the show for first time by replacing Salman Khan.
 The Grand Finale of the show took place on 2 August 2024 where Sana Makbul emerged as the winner and Naezy Sheikh as the runner-up.

 Production

 Teaser

 On May 22, 2024, JioCinema released a teaser on social media.
 On May 31, 2024, JioCinema released a new teaser presenting Anil Kapoor as the host of season.

 Poster

 The poster of show start date was released on June 6, 2024 with host Anil Kapoor featuring in it.

 Broadcast

 In a change from the previous season, viewers will have access to 24x7 camera footage only if they have a subscription to JioCinema Premium.
 An hour-long episode will also be broadcast daily which would be available for non premium viewers.